Build a Life in WA

 Due to the high demand for skilled workers in construction jobs, the WA Government is offering support to suitably qualified building and construction professionals, to move to WA from other Australian states and territories and New Zealand, through the Build a Life in WA Incentive

-To find out if you are eligible for the Build a Life in WA Incentive, check out the program terms and conditions.
+To find out if you are eligible for the Build a Life in WA Incentive you should check out the program terms and conditions before you submit your claim.

-• A further $5,000 payment is available after completing six months employment in WA’s building and construction industry.
+• Milestone 2 claim ($5,000) when they complete six months employment in WA’s building and construction industry.

 If you require further information about the Build a Life in WA Incentive, you can contact us via email at buildalifeinwa@dtwd.wa.gov.au or by phone: